korzin/aws-certified-dev-handbook/handbooks/dynamo.md

 ## Common Errors

-#### AccessDeniedException
+#### ConditionalCheckFailedException
-You do not have sufficient access to perform this action.
+ Message: The conditional request failed.

-HTTP Status Code: 400
+ You specified a condition that evaluated to false.
+For example, you might have tried to perform a conditional update on an item, but the actual value of the attribute did not match the expected value in the condition.

 #### IncompleteSignature
 The request signature does not conform to AWS standards.